Gravitational Wave Observatory Designer

 Why should I care about gravitational waves?

-Gravitational waves are the next big thing in astronomy.
-In contrast to electromagnetic radiation, gravitational radiation travels unimpeded throughout the entire universe, and even electromagnetically dark objects are capable of producing gravitational waves.
-Their continuous observation will enable us to study these dark objects directly for the very first time.
+Gravitational waves are a fundamentally new way to observe the universe.
+In contrast to electromagnetic radiation, gravitational radiation travels almost unimpeded throughout the entire universe, and even electromagnetically dark objects produce gravitational waves.
+Observing them lets us study these otherwise invisible objects directly – from merging black holes to the dawn of the universe itself.

 Alongside indirect yet irrefutable proof of the existence of gravitational waves (see pulsar PSR B1913+16, evidence for gravitational waves produced during cosmic inflation (red-shifted to 10-16 Hz) was recently found as static polarization pattern imprint in the cosmic microwave background radiation.
 But there are many other sources out there and the potential for new discoveries is enormous.